 Merriam continued to publish admired poetry for adults—Tomorrow Moring in 1953, the chapbook Montgomery, Alabama, Money, Mississippi, and Other Places in 1957, The Double Bed from the Feminine Side in 1958, and The Trouble with Love in 1960.
 These books reflected her passion for Civil Rights and placed her as a second wave feminist in advance of Betty Friedan.
 They also reflected her turbulent personal life.

-She was married and divorced three times, including to Leonard C. Lewin, author of controversial novel The Report from Iron Mountain which was cast as a secret government report which concluded that if a lasting peace “could be achieved, it would almost certainly not be in the best interests of society to achieve it.
-Merriam’s marriage to another husband produced two sons, Dee and Guy Michel.
+She was married and divorced four times, including to Leonard C. Lewin, author of controversial novel The Report from Iron Mountain which was cast as a secret government report which concluded that if a lasting peace “could be achieved, it would almost certainly not be in the best interests of society to achieve it.
+Merriam’s marriage to her second husband Martin Michel produced two sons, Dee and Guy Michel.
 Her final marriage was to formerly black listed Hollywood screen writer Waldo Salt, who won Academy Awards for his work on Midnight Cowboy and Coming Home, lasted until his death in 1987 and made her the stepmother of actress Jennifer Salt.

 In the ‘50’s Merriam also turned to production of books for young readers, many of them drawing on her experience writing historical documentaries at CBS beginning with the Real Book of Franklin Roosevelt and including The Voice of Liberty: The Story of Emma Lazarus.
 All together she would pen 44 volumes of non-fiction for children and young adults covering everything from simple counting and alphabet books to jokes and riddles to books that challenged gender stereotypes—Mommies at Work, Boys and Girls, Girls and Boys, and Daddies at Work.